 Tag Archives: Prayer

-September 24th 2017 – Quiet Time with God
+July 30th 2018 – Quiet Time With God

 “I have…treasured his words more than daily food.”
 (Job 23:12)

 Your quiet time with God is more than just a good idea, it’s vital to your spiritual survival.
 It’s also essential to your spiritual growth and maturity.
 You say, “But I go to church every week.”
 Can you imagine what would happen if you ate only once a week?
 The patriarch Job said, “I have…treasured his words more than daily food.”
-Peter described the Scriptures as nourishing milk.
+Peter described the scriptures as nourishing milk.

 “Like newborn babies, you must crave pure spiritual milk so that you will grow into a full experience of salvation.
 Cry out for this nourishment” (1 Peter 2:2)